 I have known Sarah and admired her work for a long time, so I am delighted she has agreed to trust me with running Bay Area Book Repair.
 Over the next few months I am going to be redesigning this website.
-In the meantime, you can reach me at firstname.lastname@example.org.
+In the meantime, you can always reach me through the contact page.

 I have spent the last fourteen years at the San Francisco Public Library, doing book and paper repair on the special collections there.
 If you haven’t been to the History Room or the Book Arts collections in the Main Library, I highly recommend a visit!
 Be sure to check out the exhibitions in the Skylight Gallery on the sixth floor.
 They are always beautiful and informative.